jpt13653903/ALCHA/Wiki/MarkDown/Modules.md

 for instance, define a `Round` function, which is used by child modules whenever signals must be rounded.
 The rounding behaviour of the design can then be changed by simply modifying the behaviour of this `Round` function.

+Imported modules must be syntactically complete, meaning that the contents of the imported source file must parse to a self-standing AST from the root of the EBNF.

+## Name-space stack

 Specifying the class instance, or name-space, can become tedious.
 Instead, the developer can temporarily push a name-space onto the scope stack by means